-It is helpful to have a family member or close friend serve as a contact person for the tenant when issues arise.
-This person can also serve as a neutral messenger when addressing difficult issues with tenants such as a tenant not paying their rent on time, or making noise that results in complaints from a neighbor.
+It can also be useful to have a family member or close friend serve as a contact person for the tenant when issues arise.
+This person can also serve as a neutral messenger when addressing difficult issues with tenants such as a tenant not paying their rent on time or making noise that results in complaints from a neighbor.

-The best bet is to have people you know and trust drive by the home and check for signs.
 Also, if a repair is needed, the person making the repair can give you an update about the apartment.
 But be careful here.
-The tenant may not be caring for the home the way you would but this does not mean that he or she is in violation of the landlord-tenant agreement.
+Although the tenant may not be caring for the home the way you would, this does not mean that he or she is in violation of the landlord-tenant agreement.
 Respect your tenant’s space but also find ways to check in from time to time.

-In addition to a real estate agent, there are lots of places to list your home.
+In addition to a real estate agent, there are lots of places online to list your home.
 Local newspapers and Craigslist are still great and useful options, but major property management websites, such as Realtor, Redfin, and Zillow remain key sources for classified listings.

 There also are sites specifically devoted to the real estate market:

-- ApartmentList, offers free listings in the United States.
+- ApartmentList, Oodle, and ApartmentFinder offers free listings in the United States.

-- Airbnb is one of the most well-known websites for people to rent out their homes, usually on a temporary basis, for people on vacation or people who need a place to stay for up to a month.
+- Airbnb is one of the most well-known websites for people to rent out their homes, usually on a daily, weekly, or monthly basis, for people on vacation or people who need a place to stay.
 It offers free listings for apartments around the world.